speakeasy-api/openapi-directory/SDKs/amazonaws.com/sms/2016-10-24/python/README.md

 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
-## SDK Available Operations
+## Available Resources and Operations

 ### SDK SDK

 * `create_app` - Creates an application.
 An application consists of one or more server groups.
 Each server group contain one or more servers.
 * `create_replication_job` - Creates a replication job.
-The replication job schedules periodic replication runs to replicate your server to AWS.
+The replication job schedules periodic replication runs to replicate your server to Amazon Web Services.
 Each replication run creates an Amazon Machine Image (AMI).
 * `delete_app` - Deletes the specified application.
-Optionally deletes the launched stack associated with the application and all AWS SMS replication jobs for servers in the application.
+Optionally deletes the launched stack associated with the application and all Server Migration Service replication jobs for servers in the application.
 * `delete_app_launch_configuration` - Deletes the launch configuration for the specified application.
 * `delete_app_replication_configuration` - Deletes the replication configuration for the specified application.
 * `delete_app_validation_configuration` - Deletes the validation configuration for the specified application.
 * `delete_replication_job` - <p>Deletes the specified replication job.</p> <p>After you delete a replication job, there are no further replication runs.
-AWS deletes the contents of the Amazon S3 bucket used to store AWS SMS artifacts.
+Amazon Web Services deletes the contents of the Amazon S3 bucket used to store Server Migration Service artifacts.
 The AMIs created by the replication runs are not deleted.</p>
 * `delete_server_catalog` - Deletes all servers from your server catalog.
-* `disassociate_connector` - <p>Disassociates the specified connector from AWS SMS.</p> <p>After you disassociate a connector, it is no longer available to support replication jobs.</p>
+* `disassociate_connector` - <p>Disassociates the specified connector from Server Migration Service.</p> <p>After you disassociate a connector, it is no longer available to support replication jobs.</p>
 * `generate_change_set` - Generates a target change set for a currently launched stack and writes it to an Amazon S3 object in the customer’s Amazon S3 bucket.
-* `generate_template` - Generates an AWS CloudFormation template based on the current launch configuration and writes it to an Amazon S3 object in the customer’s Amazon S3 bucket.
+* `generate_template` - Generates an CloudFormation template based on the current launch configuration and writes it to an Amazon S3 object in the customer’s Amazon S3 bucket.
 * `get_app` - Retrieve information about the specified application.
 * `get_app_launch_configuration` - Retrieves the application launch configuration associated with the specified application.
 * `get_app_replication_configuration` - Retrieves the application replication configuration associated with the specified application.
 * `get_app_validation_configuration` - Retrieves information about a configuration for validating an application.
 * `get_app_validation_output` - Retrieves output from validating an application.
-* `get_connectors` - Describes the connectors registered with the AWS SMS.
+* `get_connectors` - Describes the connectors registered with the Server Migration Service.
 * `get_replication_jobs` - Describes the specified replication job or all of your replication jobs.
 * `get_replication_runs` - Describes the replication runs for the specified replication job.
 * `get_servers` - <p>Describes the servers in your server catalog.</p> <p>Before you can describe your servers, you must import them using <a>ImportServerCatalog</a>.</p>
-* `import_app_catalog` - Allows application import from AWS Migration Hub.
+* `import_app_catalog` - Allows application import from Migration Hub.
 * `import_server_catalog` - <p>Gathers a complete list of on-premises servers.
 Connectors must be installed and monitoring all servers to import.</p> <p>This call returns immediately, but might take additional time to retrieve all the servers.</p>
-* `launch_app` - Launches the specified application as a stack in AWS CloudFormation.
+* `launch_app` - Launches the specified application as a stack in CloudFormation.
 * `list_apps` - Retrieves summaries for all applications.
-* `notify_app_validation_output` - Provides information to AWS SMS about whether application validation is successful.
+* `notify_app_validation_output` - Provides information to Server Migration Service about whether application validation is successful.
 * `put_app_launch_configuration` - Creates or updates the launch configuration for the specified application.
 * `put_app_replication_configuration` - Creates or updates the replication configuration for the specified application.
 * `put_app_validation_configuration` - Creates or updates a validation configuration for the specified application.